Young Brothers gets OK to raise rates 46%

 The PUC attached several conditions to the approved rate hike.
 They include a requirement that Young Brothers resume its full “pre-COVID” sailing schedule by Sept.
 1, which would restore an additional sailing from the ports of Hilo and Kahului to Honolulu.

-PUC conditions also prohibit Young Brothers from receiving any further general rate increases for 12 months, and requires the company to develop and implement a comprehensive customer service plan.
+PUC conditions also prohibit Young Brothers from receiving any further general rate increases for 12 months, and require the company to develop and implement a comprehensive customer service plan.

+Dean Nishina, Hawaii’s consumer advocate with the state Department of Commerce and Consumer Affairs, supported a 9.6% rate increase, and said the amount Young Brothers sought should be rejected in part because many of its problems are the result of company management and because customers are struggling.

+“The Consumer Advocate encourages the commission to fully consider the reality that ratepayers and the community are not in a position to absorb and pay for the emergency/temporary rate increase sought by Young Brothers at this time,” Nishina said in a written submission.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.